 However, while results in these non-competitive states may not come as surprising, they play an important role in shaping both outcomes and campaign strategies.
 The view that the states which are non-competitive are largely irrelevant has been strongly challenged by Brams and Kilgour (2017).
 These authors point out that each candidate’s electoral votes can be thought of as coming from two sources: non-competitive states—with outcomes effectively decided before the election—and the competitive states that support him or her on election day.
 But it is not simply that the EC votes received in non-competitive states are just as important in determining the presidential winner as the EC votes received in the competitive states, but also that the readily foreseeable outcomes in non-competitive states can create a “loading of the dice” in an election, by requiring the candidate with fewer expected easy victories to do remarkably well in the more competitive states in order to win.
 Indeed, at the extreme, we can imagine the outcomes in states essentially safe for one party might involve enough votes so as to render outcomes in the more competitive states the ones that are irrelevant.

-Moreover, when there is a partisan imbalance in EC vote share expected from the non-competitive states there is also a potential for choice of (slightly) different campaign strategies by the advantaged and the disadvantaged candidate (Stromberg, 2008; Shaw and Althaus manuscript).
+Moreover, when there is a partisan imbalance in EC vote share expected from the non-competitive states there is also a potential for choice of (slightly) different campaign strategies by the advantaged and the disadvantaged candidate (Stromberg, 2008; Shaw and Althaus, manuscript).
 The trailing candidate may be forced to campaign in states with a low probability of success.
 Another impact of the different degrees of competitiveness across states is tied to the different levels of visible campaign activity in competitive and non-competitive states.
 Increased exposure to a campaign can lead to a positive impact on interest and engagement of politics, and to higher turnout, with some studies finding the differences across levels of campaign exposure particularly high for low-income individuals (Gimpel, Kaufmann, and Pearson-Merkowitz 2007; Lipsitz and Teigen 2010).

 Brams and Kilgour specify an indicator, Winningness, of the extent to which the virtually certain outcomes in non-competitive states structure the expected outcome of the overall election in a two-candidate contest.
 If we, for simplicity, posit that each of the battleground states is equally likely to go for either candidate, and there are m such states, then Winningness is the proportion of the 2m combinations of zeroes and ones in which the candidate who is ahead in the non-competitive states is the winner (adding the seats won in competitive states found in that particular combination to the already “known” votes in the non-competitive states).
 The Winningness value for the Democratic candidate is simply one minus the Winningness value for the Republican candidate.